Emergency Dentistry – Hoover, AL

 Emergency Handled Today!

 When a dental emergency appears, the last thing you should do is put off seeing a dentist.
 After a dental emergency occurs, whether it’s a bad toothache caused by an oral infection or a broken or knocked-out tooth caused by physical injury, we can get you out of discomfort.
 Without treatment, your tooth will only worsen in condition, so don’t hesitate to give Dr. Moulton a call and schedule a same-day appointment for emergency dentistry in Hoover, AL!
 We’ll do everything we can to save your tooth and protect your oral health.

-Why Choose Moulton Dentistry for Emergency Dentistry?
+Why Choose Moulton Dentistry of Hoover for Emergency Dentistry?

 - Special Offers Available on Emergency Visits

 When a dental emergency occurs, the first thing you should do is stay calm and give our dental office a call.
 This gives you the opportunity to schedule an appointment with our dental office (ideally for the same day) and get helpful advice from our team.
 Prior to your arrival, there are ways you can improve your overall condition and ensure the best outcome for your issue.
 Below, you’ll get a chance to learn exactly what steps to take next following a specific emergency.